DOFLinx/docs/docs/parameters/11_The_Parameters.md

 second when the Page Up key is pressed, and turn on the right rumble motor to a speed of 30000 (about 50%) for 1.5 seconds when the 3^rd^ button on joystick #1 is pressed.

+## `LED_COLOUR_ORDER`

+Default is all buttons, ie BUT_xx, are RGB order of LEDs.

+If any of your RGB LED buttons are in a differnt order to RGB, ie ports 49 to 96 on an Ulimate I/O board, then you will need this parameter.

+Simply specify the buttons that ARE NOT in RGB order and their order.

+For example if you had 4 buttons being LINK_BUT_B1, LINK_BUT_B2, LINK_BUT_B3 and LINK_BUT_B4 with buttons 3 and 4 in the >port 48 range on an Ultimate I/O board, then you would add this line to your INI file.

+LED_COLOUR_ORDER=BUT_B3,BGR,BUT_B4,BGR

 ## `L_FLIPPER_KEY=KK`